-- The Nominating Committee shall present a slate of candidates for Academy officers from among the members of the Academy and for elected (regular) members of the Board of Directors from among members of the Academy in accordance with the guidelines listed below.
+I. The Nominating Committee shall present a slate of candidates for Academy officers from among the members of the Academy and for member-selected members of the Board of Directors from among members of the Academy in accordance with the guidelines listed below.
 It should be emphasized that these are guidelines, not mandates, to assist the Nominating Committee, but not to usurp its ultimate responsibility to exercise its independent judgment and discretion in the selection of candidates.

-- Vice President - enough candidates, when added to existing Vice Presidents whose terms are not due to expire, to fill six Vice President positions.
+- Vice President - enough candidates, when added to existing Vice Presidents whose terms are not due to expire, to fill Vice President positions for each council.

 The candidate, although elected annually, should normally be expected to serve three years.
 The candidate should have previously served on the Board of Directors.

-- Serving on the ABCD, or on the ASB or an ASB Committee;
+- Serving on the ABCD, on the ASB, or on an ASB Committee; or

-- Attainment of important stature in the insurance business, in actuarial consulting or in some other field of actuarial work, such as teaching and government.
+- Attaining stature in the insurance business, actuarial consulting, regulation, education, policy, or some other field of actuarial work.

-- Specialty - casualty, health, life and pension, with elected Board members divided roughly equally between these specialties.
+- Specialty - casualty, health, life and pension, with Board members divided roughly equally between these specialties.

-- Business affiliation - roughly equal representation by type of employer (e.g., insurance companies, consultants), with some representation from government and/or academia, if possible.
+- Business affiliation - roughly equal representation by type and size of employer (e.g., insurance companies, consultants), with some representation from government and/or academia, if possible.

 - Employer - avoid over-representation from a single employer organization.